SophieWDK/sophiewdk.github.io/index.markdown

 San Francisco, a city celebrated for its technological innovation and cultural vibrancy, has long grappled with crime challenges that evolve alongside its urban landscape.
 From property crimes in tourist-heavy districts to organized retail thefts, criminal activity has continuously shifted over the years.

-This analysis uses official crime records from the [San Francisco Police Department](https://www.sanfranciscopolice.org/your-sfpd/crime-data-reports) (SFPD), covering **January 2003 to January 2025** with over 2.5 million incidents.
+This analysis uses official crime records from the [San Francisco Police Department](https://www.sanfranciscopolice.org/your-sfpd/crime-data-reports) (SFPD), covering **January 2003 to February 2025** with over 2.5 million incidents.
 The dataset comes from [SF OpenData](https://datasf.org/opendata/), the city's official data portal, and includes:

 - **Crime categories**: Larceny/theft, assault, burglary, drug offens, etc.
 - **Temporal data**: Exact dates and times of reports.